 Looking for a casual yet trendy dining place in Dubai that serves classic British dishes that stir up heady foodie memories of Great Britain?
 Then head to Gordon Ramsay’s Bread Street Kitchen situated in the Avenues arena of the Atlantis luxury resort on the Palm Jumeirah.
 With excellent views of the open sea, the Atlantis is bubbling up a whiff of adventure in me as I walk past luxury boutiques and Aquaventure Waterpark before I spot the Bread Street Kitchen.

-I choose to slink away to a corner table so that I have a wide angle view of the whole seating area and enjoy the ambience – intermittent pillars of yellow golden lights illuminating the dusky brown interiors and bouncing off chequered floors.
+I choose to slink away to a corner table so that I have a wide-angle view of the whole seating area and enjoy the ambiance – intermittent pillars of yellow-golden lights illuminating the dusky brown interiors and bouncing off chequered floors.
 Unfortunately, at the time of the review, it was too hot and humid to sit on the terrace even in the evenings.
 No worries.
 Flipping through the menu has already stirred up past delectable memories of having breaded fish and chips at the British sea-side.

 For starters, I go for the king crab and apple cocktail with pink peppercorn, a subtler version of the popular prawn cocktail.
 Slivered apple slices offer the right crunch with the succulent flesh of the king crab and a dab of lettuce leaves.
 The peppery taste of the pink peppercorn hits the palate a few seconds later.

-I waste no time getting into the Shepherd’s pie.
+I waste no time getting into Shepherd’s pie.
 It is piping hot and just as well – the freshly prepared dish is heart-warming to this one’s hungry belly.
-What I like about the dish is its magical combination of braised lamb and mince dancing in a dash of Worcershire sauce and perfectly married with carrots and onions.
-Add to that, the potato topping lathered with granular brioche garlic crumbs and this dish is a winner.
+What I like about the dish is its magical combination of braised lamb and mince dancing in a dash of Worcestershire sauce and perfectly married with carrots and onions.
+Add to that, the potato topping slathered with granular brioche garlic crumbs, and this dish is a winner.

 As for the Truffle mash, I find myself in another melt-in-the-mouth moment.
 I do recommend the Truffle and Parmesan chips.
 The contrasting combination of the crunchiness of the outer layer with moist truffle and cheese ensemble on the inside is just sublime.

-All in all, a satisfying experience and next time round, as the winter months will soon be upon us, I will head to the terrace and have my eye on the butter chicken and poppadums.
+All in all, a satisfying experience, and next time around, as the winter months will soon be upon us, I will head to the terrace and have my eye on the butter chicken and poppadums.

 Where : Bread Street Kitchen & Bar